 Cooking Channel’s Kelsey Nixon went for traditional with a twist, creating potato latkes with smoked turkey and kumquat chutney to achieve the entire experience of Thanksgiving in one bite.

-— An earlier version of this article is by Susannah Chen; updated in 2016 by Amy Sowder.
+— An earlier version of this article is by Susannah Chen; updated in 2018 by Chowhound Editors.